kubepreset/kubepreset/CONTRIBUTING.md

 ## Development

-This project requires [Go version 1.14][go] or above installed in your system.
+We recommend using GNU/Linux systems for the development of KubePreset.
+This project requires the [Go version 1.14][go] or above installed in your system.
+You also should have [make][make] and [GCC][gcc] installed in your system.

 To build the project: